withinmiaov/A-Survey-on-Mixture-of-Experts-in-LLMs/README.md

 </p>

 > [!IMPORTANT]
+> Good news! :tada: Our survey paper has been successfully accepted by TKDE. :fire::fire::fire:
 >
 > A curated collection of papers and resources on Mixture of Experts in Large Language Models.
 >